Websites in the AI Era: Stability, Security, and Maintenance

 In recent years:

-• Google penalizes instability and poor user experience,
+• Google penalises instability and poor user experience,

 • users have minimal tolerance for errors,